-- the progress, timing and completion of preclinical testing and clinical trials for our current investigational COMP360 psilocybin therapy program for TRD, PTSD, anorexia nervosa and for future indications or any future therapeutic candidates; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA, the EMA, the MHRA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more preclinical studies or clinical trials than those that we currently expect or change their requirements on studies that had previously been agreed to; - the outcome and timing of any scheduling-related decisions by the U.S. Drug Enforcement Administration, or the DEA, individual states, and comparable foreign authorities; - the number of potential future therapeutic candidates we identify and decide to develop, either internally through our research and development efforts or externally through acquisitions, licensing or other collaboration agreements; - the costs involved in growing our organization to the size needed to allow for the research, development and potential commercialization of our investigational COMP360 psilocybin therapy and any future therapeutic candidates; - the costs of developing sales and marketing capabilities to target public and private healthcare providers and clinic networks in major markets; - the costs of training and certifying therapists to administer our investigational COMP360 psilocybin therapy in our clinical trials; - the costs of establishing our Centers of Excellence and the Center for Mental Health Research, which includes conducting clinical trials, including proof of concept studies, to refine our therapeutic model; - generating and collecting data and advancing our intellectual property portfolio; and strengthening our regional presence as a scientific and clinical resource; - the costs of developing, testing and deploying digital technology solutions to improve the patient experience and therapeutic process; - the costs involved in filing patent applications and maintaining and enforcing patents or defending against claims of infringements or invalidity raised by third parties; - the time and costs involved in obtaining regulatory approval for COMP360 or any future therapeutic candidates, and any delays we may encounter as a result of evolving regulatory requirements or adverse results with respect to COMP360 or any future therapeutic candidates; - selling and marketing activities undertaken in connection with the potential commercialization of our investigational COMP360 psilocybin therapy or any future therapeutic candidates, if approved, and costs involved in the creation of an effective sales and marketing organization; - the amount of revenue, if any, we may derive either directly or in the form of royalty payments from future sales of our investigational COMP360 psilocybin therapy and any future therapeutic candidates, if approved; and the costs of operating as a public company.
+- the progress, timing and completion of our planned Phase 3 clinical program for our current investigational COMP360 psilocybin therapy program for TRD, our Phase 2 studies in anorexia nervosa, PTSD, and our preclinical activities and clinical trials for future indications or any future therapeutic candidates; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA, the EMA, the MHRA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more preclinical studies or clinical trials than those that we currently expect or change their requirements on studies that had previously been agreed to; - the outcome and timing of any scheduling-related decisions by the U.S. Drug Enforcement Administration, or the DEA, individual states, and comparable foreign authorities; - the number of potential future therapeutic candidates we identify and decide to develop, either internally through our research and development efforts or externally through acquisitions, licensing or other collaboration agreements; - the costs involved in growing our organization to the size needed to allow for the research, development and potential commercialization of our investigational COMP360 psilocybin therapy and any future therapeutic candidates, including increasing personnel costs; - the costs of developing sales and marketing capabilities to target public and private healthcare providers and clinic networks in major markets; - the costs of training and certifying therapists to administer our investigational COMP360 psilocybin therapy in our clinical trials; - the costs of establishing our Centers of Excellence and the Center for Mental Health Research, which includes conducting clinical trials, including proof of concept studies, to refine our therapeutic model; - generating and collecting data and advancing our intellectual property portfolio; and strengthening our regional presence as a scientific and clinical resource: - the costs of developing, testing and deploying digital technology solutions to improve the patient experience and therapeutic process; - the costs involved in filing patent applications and maintaining and enforcing patents or defending against claims of infringements or invalidity raised by third parties; - the time and costs involved in obtaining regulatory approval for COMP360 or any future therapeutic candidates, and any delays we may encounter as a result of evolving regulatory requirements or adverse results with respect to COMP360 or any future therapeutic candidates; - selling and marketing activities undertaken in connection with the potential commercialization of our investigational COMP360 psilocybin therapy or any future therapeutic candidates, if approved, and costs involved in the creation of an effective sales and marketing organization;

+- the amount of revenue, if any, we may derive either directly or in the form of royalty payments from future sales of our investigational COMP360 psilocybin therapy and any future therapeutic candidates, if approved; and - the costs of operating as a public company.